 Finally, negative Google reviews for your business can be nearly invisible unless you’re looking for them — yet they are a strong indicator of whether or not your site will show up well in search rankings.
 If your competitors suddenly submit a large number of negative reviews against your brand, you may find that your search ranking is falling fast, and for no reason that you can quickly identify.
 This is why it’s important to Google your business often and ensure that you stay on top of any reviews that are suspicious.

 The ways that negative SEO can be leveraged against your business can be subtle, but the impact to your business can be significant over time in terms of lost traffic to your website and even lost business.
 Protect your organization by ensuring you have the latest security patches in place, checking your ranking often and staying aware of incoming links on your sites.
 Want to learn more about best-practices for security on the internet?
-Contact our Philadelphia, Delaware, and New Jersey professionals by contacting Menark Technologies at (866) 339-0959 or via email to email@example.com .
+Contact our Philadelphia, Delaware, and the Mid-Atlantic Region professionals by contacting Menark Technologies at (866) 339-0959 or via email to firstname.lastname@example.org.